awcull/awcull.github.io/_posts/2016-05-28-Benders-Most-Freq-Words.md

 ## Episode Transcripts Data

 The data will be pulled from the [Infosphere website](https://theinfosphere.org/Episode_Transcript_Listing).
-Since this page used the secured protocol, the library RVest can not be used.
-To get the HTML data, the newer package [httr](https://cran.r-project.org/web/packages/httr/index.html) will be used.
+Unforunately, this does not have all seasons but will make due with what is available.
+To get the HTML data, the package [httr](https://cran.r-project.org/web/packages/httr/index.html) will be used.
 [SelectorGadget](http://selectorgadget.com/) can still be used to gather the proper XPath to be used.

 First we are going to load the libraries, set up base site address, and create the certification file.